davidgomes/pentagine.js/README.md

 }

 /*
-   If desiredFPS is not declared, the game will run as fast as possible, and on any State, you can use 'this.dt' to get the delta time between two ticks and use it to make movement smooth.
-If desiredFPS is declared, this.dt also works.
+   If penta.desiredFPS is not declared, the game will run as fast as possible, and on any State, you can use 'this.dt' to get the delta time between two ticks and use it to make movement smooth.
+However, if desiredFPS is declared, this.dt also works.
 */
-desiredFPS = 60;

-/* Prevents the following keys to be sent to the web page. */ penta.preventKeys("down", "right", "left", "up", "space");

-penta.switchState(new PlayState());
+penta.setup({ desiredFPS: 60,
+              preventedKeys: ['down', 'right', 'left', 'up', 'space'],
+              firstState: new PlayState(),
+              width: 400,
+              height: 400 });
 ```

 A "real-life" example of a game that uses Pentagine is [Multitaskor](https://github.com/davidgomes/multitaskor), a game I created for [Ludum Dare](https://ludumdare.com) 27.